 BostonSight PROSE is a comprehensive medical treatment model to restore visual function to patients with complex corneal disease.
 BostonSight SCLERAL is our data-driven product delivering doctors and patients unparalleled scleral lens design.

-What diameters does BostonSight SCLERAL include?
+What diameter lenses does BostonSight SCLERAL offer?

 Which diameter FitKit® should I get for my practice?

 Dr. Carrasquillo, our VP of Clinical and Professional Affairs and one of the chief architects of BostonSight SCLERAL, would say that our 18.0mm and 18.5 mm designs address most OSD needs beautifully, and for really ectatic grafts or cones, the 19.0mm design is the winner.
 If you see a lot of ectatic cones and grafts (>75D) working with the 18-19mm FitKit is advisable.
 For smaller HVIDs, smaller apertures, more regular corneas, and patients with tighter lids and difficulty with application and removal, working with the 16-17mm FitKit is advisable.

 What are the powers of the FitKit trial lenses?